vlelee/javet-exchange/README.md

 ## Description
 Create automated trading strategies that are informed by live market data.
 The strategies decide when to execute trades based on algorithmic analysis of the market data.
-The platform provides a trader the ability to deactivate and adjust an existing strategy, along with real-time performance statsof each strategy.
+The platform provides a trader the ability to deactivate and adjust an existing strategy, along with real-time performance stats of each strategy.

 ## To set environment variables for local machine